timrodenbroeker/p5studio-archived/README.md

 ## Manifesto

 Working with p5.js these days is difficult.
 Even though there's a pretty nice web-editor for the beginners out there, there are no best practices for a workflow for more complex projects yet.
-The transition between beginners-work and a more advanced setup is too difficult.
+The transition between beginners-work and a more advanced setup is too hard.
 This application aims to change that.

-It supports an iterative and creative development-process with p5.js as good as possible.
+It supports an iterative and creative development-process with p5.js and any other library as good as possible.
 It solves numerous problems:

 - It automatically creates a list of sketch-folders from the sketches-folder and puts them togehther as a list in index.html
 - It automatically saves all font-filenames in a JSON-file in the fonts-folder, so you are abled to use the fonts later on in our sketches